-Licensing Hackney Carriage and Private Hire Drivers Individuals must satisfy the authority that they are fit and proper to be licensed drivers.
-LGMPA 76 s51 The following application process is designed to ensure services delivered within the good standard and is subject to the appropriate fees being paid: application received entitlement to drive in the UK checked entitlement to work in the UK checked knowledge test criminal record check medical driving test disability and safeguarding awareness course ('The awareness course') licence fee paid licence issued (It may be necessary for an application to be referred to Committee at any st process.)
+Licensing Hackney Carriage and Private Hire Drivers Individuals must satisfy the authority that they are fit and proper to be licensed LGMPA 76 drivers. s51

+The following application process is designed to ensure services delivered within the City are of a good standard and is subject to the appropriate fees being paid:

+- application received

+- entitlement to drive in the UK checked

+- entitlement to work in the UK checked

+- knowledge test

+- criminal record check

+- medical

+- driving test

+- disability and safeguarding awareness course ('The awareness course')

+- licence fee paid

+- licence issued

+- (It may be necessary for an application to be referred to for a decision at any stage of this process.)

 Application Received: The application form will be checked and details entered onto the Licensing Service computer system.
 Entitlement to drive in the UK Checked: An EU or EEA licence is acceptable as long as the counterpart licence issued by DVLA (for EU and EEA drivers) accompanies it.
 However, vocational drivers may not drive indefinitely on an EU or EEA licence and must produce a United Kingdom DVLA driving licence if they have been resident in the UK for five years or more.
 An applicant for a hackney carriage or private hire driver's licence must have held a full DVLA driver's licence (or EU equivalent) for at least two years.
-Policy DVLA1